hummingbot/hummingbot-site/docs/academy-content/posts/quickstart-liquidity-mining/5-earn-rewards.md

+---
+date: 2021-01-01
+authors:
+  - coinalpha
+tags:
+  - Quickstart - Liquidity Mining with Hummingbot
+---

+# Liquidity Mining with Hummingbot - Part 5: Earn Rewards

-This is **part 5** of the Hummingbot Liquidity Mining Quickstart Guide:
+This is **part 5** of the Liquidity Mining Quickstart Guide:

 1. [Create API Keys]
 2. [Configure Miner]